Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool updates DNS records for a selected domain.
-It distinguishes from sibling tools like `DNS_deleteDNSRecords` and `DNS_resetDNSRecords` by focusing on modification rather than deletion or reset.
+The description clearly states 'Update DNS records for the selected domain,' providing a specific verb and resource.
+It distinguishes from sibling tools like delete, reset, and get by focusing on updating/modifying records.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.